Affiliate links on Android Authority may earn us a commission. Learn more.

 Feeling the burn is especially satisfying with a calorie count right on your wrist.
 But can you count on it?
-Find out how your Apple Watch calculates the calories you burn and learn whether the stats are accurate.
+Find out how your Apple Watch calculates the calories you burn and learn whether the stats on your smartwatch are accurate.

 Your Apple Watch uses information such as your height, weight, age, gender, heart rate, and movement throughout the day to calculate how many calories you burn.
-It's an estimation of course, but in general, the results are considered fairly accurate.
+It's an estimation, of course, but generally, the results are considered fairly accurate.

 JUMP TO KEY SECTIONS

 How does the Apple Watch calculate calories burned?

 When setting up your Apple Watch, the device asks you to input your age, gender, weight, and height.
 Meanwhile, as a fitness tracker, the device itself equips various sensors to actively track your activity and heart rate.
 Through a series of algorithms, Apple uses this data to estimate how many calories you burn.